 - The color of your teeth surrounding the tooth that will be crowned

-Knowing the difference between porcelain crown and ceramic crown is critical when selecting the material for your crown.
+Knowing the difference between porcelain crowns and ceramic crowns is critical when selecting the material for your crown.

 For example, all-ceramic crowns often work well for front teeth because they are generally more attractive.
 Front teeth also wear less than molars.
 However, if you engage in high-risk activities like sports where you may take a blow to your face, the all-ceramic crowns are more likely to fracture.